How does the employer paid tuition program work?

 What happens if I quit?

 We’ve developed a rigorous application process designed to identify the best massage therapist candidates.
 So, we don’t believe you’ll quit or be asked to leave the program.
 But, if you do decide to leave the school before completion for any reason, you will have to return your books and supplies in good condition.
-You also won’t be entitled to receive your massage therapy school transcript, unless you choose to pay the pro-rata portion of your tuition.
+You also won’t be entitled to receive your massage therapy school transcript, unless you choose to pay the pro-rata portion of your tuition or have fulfilled your obligation under the TSA.

 What happens if you decide I’m not right for the program or you let me go after I complete the program?